kotarou3/COMP2121-Labs/project/design-manual.md

 # Microwave Emulator Design Manual

 ## Overview
-The code is seperated into two sections:
+The code is separated into two sections:
  - **Library** code are highly reusable components designed to be easily included in any project.
  - **Project** code are the more specific components designed to be used for the project only.